gnosis/verify-on-etherscan/README.md

-    --network <name>    network from truffle.js file (required) web3 instance is created with provider supplied by truffle to the plugin a network with its networkId must be available for verification on Etherscan currently available are mainnet, rinkeby, kovan and ropsten
+    --network <name>    network from truffle.js file (required) web3 instance is created with provider supplied by truffle to the plugin a network with its networkId must be available for verification on Etherscan currently available are mainnet, rinkeby, kovan, ropsten and goerli

     --output            path to directory to output flattened contracts to (optional) for optional saving to filesystem